bernhardAxonIvy/doc/source/engine-guide/integration/cluster/load-balancer.rst

 user session is forwarded to the same cluster node.
 This can be done by configuring the load balancer in such a way that all requests sent from one client IP address is always forwarded to the same cluster node (IP based stickiness).
-Another possible configuration is to use the Axon Ivy Session Id to provide session stickiness.
+Another possible configuration is to use the |axon-ivy| Session Id to provide session stickiness.
 The session id is provided by |ivy-engine| Enterprise Edition as a HTTP session cookie with the name :code:`JSESSIONID`.